Wim Jonk: Head of Academy

-After his career as a player, Jonk featured as a football pundit on NOS Studio Sport, before returning to his childhood club FC Volendam as the board member for technical affairs.
-In this role, Jonk also worked as an individual trainer and assistant to the first and second team of FC Volendam.
+After his career as a player, Jonk featured as a football pundit on NOS Studio Sport, before returning to his childhood club Volendam as the board member for technical affairs.
+In this role, Jonk also worked as an individual trainer and assistant to the first and second team of Volendam.

 Between 2008 until November 2015, Jonk worked for Ajax.
 After ongoing disagreement between Jonk and Cruyff with the board of directors, about the interpretation and lack of implementation of the Plan Cruyff at the first team and in the overall club policy, Jonk left the club in December 2015, together with Cruyff and a large group of key academy personnel.

 Cruyff Football

 Jonk and Jordi Cruyff co-manage and lead the Amsterdam-based international football institute Cruyff Football, based on the Plan Cruyff and the legacy of Johan Cruyff.

 Volendam

-On 13 April 2019, Jonk was announced as the new manager of Eerste Divisie club FC Volendam.
+On 13 April 2019, Jonk was announced as the new manager of Eerste Divisie club Volendam.
 Three years later, he led the team to the top flight for the first time in 13 years.
+On 16 June 2023, Jonk was moved to the position of "technical manager of professional football" at the club, with his former assistant coach Matthias Kohler replacing him as head coach.